I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 16. Michelle Theer of Fayetteville, North Carolina

-Michelle Theer was cheating on her husband with fellow soldier, John Diamond.
+Michelle Theer was cheating on her husband with a fellow soldier, John Diamond.
 Rather than divorce, she and John conspired to murder.
-When detectives arrested John, Michelle went on the run - even undergoing surgery to change her looks.
+When detectives arrested John, Michelle went on the run, even undergoing surgery to change her looks.
 It was to no avail as now she's serving life in prison.

 17. Judith Neelley of Scottsboro, Alabama